Jokowi attended the PSI Wasekjen wedding in Gianyar - ExBulletin

 The arrival of Jokowi and his entourage received a warm welcome from dozens of executives from the Bali Indonesian Solidarity Festival (PSI) who has been waiting since the afternoon.
 The hot atmosphere has colored Reunion, both of the bride and groom family and other guests.

-After attending a wedding reception, Jokowi and his family and his entourage continued the dinner agenda in one of the famous Ubud restaurants, Gianyar, namely the edge of the Sawah.
-(Wirnaya / Balipost)
+After attending a wedding reception, Jokowi and his family and entourage will continue the agenda in one of the famous restaurants in Ubud, Gianyar, namely the edge of the Sawah.

 |